jotafeldmann/art/gaby/gaby.md

 1. Check the code before
 2. Download the svg
-3. Open the svg direclty on your local browser
+3. Open the svg directly on your local browser

 **Inspiration**
 How can you surprise someone who is really tied to tech?
 Not with a generic "happy birthday" card, but with something that speaks their native language: an editor, a cursor, a program being authored in real time.
 A greeting that is not shown, it is built.

-**Author:** Jorge de Melo Feldmann
+**Author:** Jorge Feldmann
 **Date:** December 23, 2025

 ## Overview